Chart Color Schemes

 The exceptional employment performance in Strathfieldsaye places it among Australia's strongest labour markets

-Strathfieldsaye has a highly educated workforce with prominent representation in essential services sectors.
-Its unemployment rate is 1.4% as of June 2025, with an estimated employment growth of 1.4% over the previous year.
+Strathfieldsaye has a highly educated workforce with notable representation in essential services sectors.
+Its unemployment rate was 1.4% as of June 2025, which is 2.4 percentage points lower than the Rest of Vic.'s rate of 3.8%.

 Frequently Asked Questions - Employment